brettchalupa/projectbook/src/command-line-interfaces/simple-podcast-hosting.md

 """ # supports Markdown, HTML, or just plain ole text
 ```

-There may be more required fields for episides too.
+There may be more required fields for episodes too.
 These are just some.

 ## References